Updated: Apr 16

 The Medic Portal Free Interview Webinars - (December 2 - 16)

 Organisations/individuals that run free interview practice and share lots of helpful tips for their university (check specific eligibility criteria and keep up to date with their social media accounts):

 Med Mentor: Weekly live sessions with medical student mentors available to access through their website | Instagram | Twitter - keep up to date with their social media accounts to find out when these weekly sessions are happening.
 It's basically free tutoring and a chance to ask whatever you want!

 I highly recommend regularly searching medical school interview practice on Eventbrite to take advantage of FREE (and often under-promoted) events.
 Search 'UK medical school interview practice', 'MMI practice' etc. to yield the best results.

 Affordable sessions found on Eventbrite (as of 27/02/21)

 Med Simple runs a fantastic, in-depth 1-month interview course and my good friend Uyiosa, the founder of Med Simple has kindly allowed me to share a code that will give you £10 off should you wish to sign up: Medsimple10

-The Aspiring Medics has an online interview question bank which gives amazing pointers and feedbacks for possible answers
+The Aspiring Medics have an online interview question bank that gives amazing pointers and feedbacks for possible answers

 I will aim to update these lists every Sunday so keep checking back (if there are no changes, it means I haven't found anything new)!
 Also, keep up to date with my Instagram stories where I post any other opportunities.